tikv/copr-test/README.md

 The basic principle of `copr-test` is to execute test cases in TiDB standalone (with `mocktikv`) and TiDB cluster (with `Coprocessor`) and compare the execution result.
 We think the TiDB and Coprocessor is consistent if the results in both sides are same, vice versa.
+We use `github.com/pingcap/parser` to parse every file, and iterator the []ast.StmtNode to run every SQL.
+So if there is any error in the test SQL file, the error msg is hard to read.
+Creating the database and tables in you local database and use IDE(such as CLion) to write SQL file as test case is recommended.

 The `Coprocessor` contains two execution frameworks, `Batch` (vectorized execution engine) and `Non-Batch` in current stage (remove the `Non-Batch` version is in plan).
 So all test cases should be passed in the following execution environment.